AndrewCS149/PowerShell-Scripts/README.md

 ## Description

 This serves as a location I can share my newly-created PowerShell scripts.
-As I create more scripts, I will update the README with descriptions of each new file.
+The majority of these scripts are for command line use only.

+Be sure to check back as I will update this with more functions as I create them.

 ---